RL8/music-besties-vuepress-docs/docs/next-state/screens/sidebar-panel.md

 - Title is truncated with ellipsis if too long
 - Back button is only shown in nested views

-### TabNavigation.vue
+### MainTabNavigation.vue

-The TabNavigation component allows switching between different content tabs.
+The MainTabNavigation component allows switching between the main content tabs.

 **Properties:**
 - `tabs` (Array): List of tab objects with `id`, `title`, and `active` properties
 - `activeTabId` (String): ID of the currently active tab
+- `currentLayer` (Number): Current navigation layer (1, 2, or 3)

 **Events:**
 - `@tabChange`: Emitted when a tab is clicked, includes the tab ID